 NIST Special Publication 800-38D defines the GMAC algorithm.
 GMAC-256 for CIP uses AES with a 256-bit integrity key.
 The authentication tag is not truncated and shall be 128 bits (16 octets).

 If CIP is used, the same TK is used both for protecting individually addressed Data and Management frames with GCMP-256 and for protecting individually addressed Control frames with GMAC-256.
-The 4 most significant bits of the PN for protecting individually addressed Data and Management frames shall be set to a value that is less than 15 and the 4 most significant bits of the PN for protecting individually addressed Control frames shall be set to all ones.
+The 4 most significant bits of the PN for protecting individually addressed Data and Management frames shall be set to a value that is less than 15 and the 4 most significant bits of the PN for protecting individually addressed Control frames shall be set to all 1s.

 CIP uses the TK to compute the MIC of individually addressed Control frames that are defined to be protected.